gail-yxie/adaloss/README.md

 | 10     | 90.45±0.02 | 90.57±0.38 | 90.43±0.08 | 90.54±0.08 |
 | 100    | 89.54±0.11 | 89.93±0.11 | 89.88±0.08 | 89.55±0.08 |

-- With pretrained CNN, ResNet50-swsl
+- With pretrained CNN, ResNet50-swsl (to be replaced with new results)

 | b_0    | AdaLoss        | AdaGrad-Norm   | SGD_Constant   | SGD_DecaySqrt  |
 |--------|----------------|----------------|----------------|----------------|